Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 f. `reboot` system to complete the install of flatpak.

-## 21. Graphical Environment.
+## 18. Graphical Environment.
 This step is probably the most confusing to users and the most difficult part of the rewrite for me.

 Currently, there are two well known video drivers for linux.
 Wayland and Xorg.
-This guide is mainly focused on Xorg, however if you want to use Wayland it's already enabled and ready to go.
+This guide is mainly focused on Xorg, however, if you want to use Wayland then it's already enabled and ready to go.

 If you do not want to use Xorg at all and want to have a pure Wayland configuration, then skip part 1 and just select a Wayland based desktop environment.